IOWA, USA — Find more information on voting in Iowa by visiting Local 5's Voter Guide.

 A 20-member board split between Republicans and Democrats will oversee those results in each county, and they'll be busy as many Iowans are expected to vote absentee.

-Official results reported until 9 p.m. on election night, when polls close.
+Unofficial results are reported starting at 9 p.m. on election night, when polls close.

 Votes are counted electronically and by hand, and all results will be verified through a post-election audit.
 In each county, the Secretary of State's office selects one precinct to audit results.